You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it figuratively means to ward off bad luck.
-The phrase has no literal connection to wood or the act of knocking but stems from superstitious beliefs.
+The idiom has no literal connection to wood or the act of knocking but stems from superstitious beliefs.

 Origin: